FoseFx/twitch-chatbot-boilerplate/README.md

 - [Jest][jest]
 - [Prettier][prettier]
 - [.editorconfig][editorconfig]
+- [dotenv][dotenv]

 ### How does it work?

-1. First things first, got to [dev.twitch.tv][devtwitchtv] and [create an App][createtwitchapp].
+- Go to [dev.twitch.tv][devtwitchtv] and [create an App][createtwitchapp].
-2. Create a new Twitch Account for your bot.
+- Create a new Twitch Account for your bot.
 (It is possible to create multiple twitch accounts with the same email address, when you enable it)
-3. Clone or download this repository
+- Clone or download this repository
-4. Install dependencies `npm install`
+- Install dependencies `npm install`
+- Create a `.env` file (`cp .env.example .env`) and enter all necessary information, alternatively you can use any other way of setting an environment variable
-5. Build and start the bot `npm run build` and `npm run start`
+- Build and start the bot `npm run build` and `npm run start`
-6. Follow further instructions
+- Follow further instructions

 ## Available Scripts